datastax/sstable-to-arrow/README.md

 # to view output interactively, run:
 docker run --rm -itp 9143:9143 --name sstable-to-arrow sstable-to-arrow <PATH_TO_SSTABLE_DIRECTORY>
 ```
+With the VS Code [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed, you can also run `Open Folder in Container` from the command palette and select this folder to run the project within a docker container.

 If not using Docker, you can manually build the project as follows, though installation of dependencies may vary from machine to machine.

 1. This project depends on [Kaitai Struct](`https://kaitai.io/#download`), the [Kaitai Struct C++/STL runtime library](https://github.com/kaitai-io/kaitai_struct_cpp_stl_runtime), and [Apache Arrow for C++](http://arrow.apache.org/docs/cpp/cmake.html).
 (Note: if you are manually building Arrow and using other Arrow features like the filesystem interface `arrow::fs`, make sure to check [if you need to include any optional components](http://arrow.apache.org/docs/developers/cpp/building.html#optional-components).)